 The Tear-Jerker Way To Quit Smoking

-We are shown a young boy packing his things into a rucksack, and then, with a look of unutterable sadness on his face, going into the next door room where his father, looking equally glum, is sitting by the bed of an expertly made-up woman, his mother, who is supposed to be dying of cancer.
+We are shown a young boy packing his things into a rucksack, and then, with a look of unutterable sadness, going into the adjoining room where his father, looking equally glum, is sitting by the bed of an expertly made-up woman, his mother, who is supposed to be dying of cancer.

 In other words, this is yet another attempt to persuade smokers to quit through fear.

 If you’re a smoker, how afraid do you need to be before you quit?
 Or at any rate, if you’re a smoker, the intention seems to be to make you sufficiently afraid at least to seek help in quitting.